slowpokiie/ernestsong/exampleSite/content/english/_index.md

 <br/>
 This business plan have been design to look and feel efficient and attractive.   <br/>
 <br/>
-Clients often approach ERNEST SONG with a general idea of what they need, and this project was no different.
+Clients often approach ErnestSong with a general idea of what they need, and this project was no different.
 We were able to jump right in with our expertise and really helped the company grow and evolve.
 Today, their business is doing exceptionally well, and we’re proud to have been part of the process."
       button:
         enable : false
         label : ""